Cole Hamels: Atlanta Braves

-On December 4, 2019, Hamels signed a one-year, $18 million free agent contract with the Atlanta Braves.
+On December 4, 2019, Hamels signed a one-year, $18 million contract with the Atlanta Braves.

 During spring training, Hamels suffered a shoulder injury and was not expected to be able to pitch at the start of the 2020 season.
 However, the COVID-19 pandemic delayed the start of the regular season until July 24, with Hamels expected to make the Opening Day roster.

-In 2020, he made only one start, pitching 3 1/3 innings and giving up three earned runs against the Baltimore Orioles on September 16.
+In 2020, he made only one start, pitching 3 1/3 innings and giving up three earned runs against the Baltimore Orioles on September 16, which would be his final major league appearance.

 Los Angeles Dodgers

-On August 4, 2021, Hamels was signed by the Los Angeles Dodgers for $1 million through the remainder of the 2021 season, plus $200,000 for each game he started in the major leagues.
+On August 4, 2021, Hamels signed with the Los Angeles Dodgers for $1 million through the remainder of the 2021 season, plus $200,000 for each game he started in the major leagues.
 However, he experienced arm pain while throwing a simulated game in Arizona and was placed on the 60-day injured list, ending his comeback attempt.

 San Diego Padres

-On February 16, 2023, Hamels signed a minor league contract with the San Diego Padres organization.